JeshuaEdgar/openprovider-powershell/README.md

 Get-OPDomainDetails -ID 12345678
 ```

-Availability and pricing for a domain can be checked like this, multiple domains are accepted (they must be in a list like the example below):
+Availability and pricing for a domain can be checked with the following command, multiple domains are accepted (they must be in a list like the example below):

 ```powershell
 $domainlist = @(